Welcome to the North Bay Nurse Practitioner-Led Clinic

 What is self-management of chronic illness?

 Self-management of chronic illness means that you take responsibility for doing what it takes to manage your illness effectively.
-It’s important for you to be responsible for your health because the treatment recommendations your doctor makes won’t do any good unless you follow them.
+It’s important for you to be responsible for your health because the treatment recommendations your nurse practitioner makes won’t do any good unless you follow them.
 He or she can’t make decisions for you or make you change your behavior.
 Only you can do these things.

 In self-management, you and the staff at the North Bay Nurse Practitioner-Led Clinic are partners in care.
 They can provide valuable advice and information to help you deal with your illness.
 However, the treatment plan that works best for one person with your condition won’t necessarily work best for you.
 Talk to your Nurse Practitioner about the different treatment options available and help him or her create a plan that’s right for you.
 After all, nobody knows more than you do about your feelings, your actions and how your health problems affect you.